▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 What to avoid, However, is to approach the snake with your hand in front, because in this case she does not realize that the prey is too big for her. but like i said, once you have it in your hands, he will normally behave peacefully and even enjoy the warmth of your hands.

-For someone looking for a calm snake that can be let loose in the living room without trying to hide in a crevice, this species is highly recommended, since it is still “smaller” compared to other boa species!
+For someone looking for a calm snake that can be let loose in the living room without trying to hide in a crevice, this species is highly recommended, as it is still "smaller" compared to other boa species!!
 But, it must be taken into account that the Boa imperator will also reach a certain length.

 Final size can also be strongly influenced by feeding., especially in the early years.